brandon-pereira/web-notifier/README.md

 # Web Notifier

-`web-notifier` is a an easy to use library for providing push notifications on the web.
-We take care of all the hard stuff: scheduling, creating tokens, pushing to clients, and so on.
+`web-notifier` is a an backend library for abstracting push notification logic in Node.

+We take care of the hard stuff:

+- Sending notifications
+- Managing push subscriptions
+- Notification scheduling

+The goal of this library is to abstract away the notification queue and validation logic and allow you to focus on your business logic.

 ## Getting Started

-Follow these steps to get up and running quickly!
+Follow these steps to get the server logic setup quickly.

 1. Install the dependency